deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 ## How to enable HorizontalPodAutoscaling for IngressNginxController?

 > **Note!** HPA mode is possible only for controllers with inlet: `LoadBalancer` or `LoadBalancerWithProxyProtocol`.
+> **Note!** HPA mode is possible only for `minReplicas` != `maxReplicas` otherwise deployment `hpa-scaler` will not be created.

 HPA is set with attributes `minReplicas` and `maxReplicas` in a [IngressNginxController CR](cr.html#ingressnginxcontroller).

-`hpa-scaler` Deployment will be created with the HPA resource, which is observing custom metric `prometheus-metrics-adapter-d8-ingress-nginx-cpu-utilization-for-hpa`.

-If CPU utilization > 50% HPA-controller scales `hpa-scaler` Deployment with a new replica (with respect of `minReplicas` and `maxReplicas`).
+The IngressNginxController is deployed using Daemonset.
+Daemonset does not provide horizontal scaling capabilities, so `hpa-scaler` Deployment will be created with the HPA resource, which is observing custom metric `prometheus-metrics-adapter-d8-ingress-nginx-cpu-utilization-for-hpa` and if CPU utilization > 50% HPA-controller scales `hpa-scaler` Deployment with a new replica (with respect of `minReplicas` and `maxReplicas`).

 `hpa-scaler` Deployment has HardPodAntiAffinity and it will order a new Node (inside it's NodeGroup), where one more ingress-controller will be set.

+Notes:
+* The minimum actual number of ingressNginxController replicas cannot be less than the minimum number of nodes in the nodegroup where ingressNginxController is deployed.
+* The maximum actual number of ingressNginxController replicas cannot be greater than the maximum number of nodes in the nodegroup where ingressNginxController is deployed.

 ## How to use IngressClass with IngressClassParameters?